Koredotcom/web-kore-sdk/README.md

 	<script type="text/javascript" src="../libs/client_api.js"></script> -->

 #### 6. Define the assertion function (Should be defined by the clients)
+	    //SECURITY RECOMMENDATION:Instead of sending the 'clientId' and  'clientSecret' from browser javascript, store it in server and use it during the jwt generation.
         //NOTE:clients has to define a API which should generate and return the JWT token. and do the necessary changes in the below function like change the url,type,Authorization and on success set the returned jwt.
         //fields to set in JWT:subject(emailId),issuer(clientId),algorithm(HS256 or RS256)